atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 me? — I cannot hold out much longer. -- -- -- ^
 Lady Huxley, has been with me again — She Sell on her knees, and with Streaming eyes conjured me to Spare her brother; but I was not Sliaken by her arguments, nor Softened by ber persuafions. — Yet I was conquered.
 You Slrall hear. -- -- -- --
-She astured me over and over, that lord vsoburn’s entrance into my chamber, vas not in consequence of his having intended to take any improper Sreedoms, but of his Seeing a man let into my house, in a manner susheient to create suspicions. — She allowed, however, that he ought not by any means, to have adtedas he did. — “Yet, my dear lady Charlotte, ” added this artful advocate, “only consider a little; — put yourself in my brother’s place Sora moment — consider how ardently he loves you — consider how rnuch reason he had to believe, that he was on the point of being your husband -- -- -- and then consider your own beauty. — It was irresistible. -- He could not help Snatching those endearments which were, perhaps, the more alarming to you, as you was, at that time, surprised and terrified to a great degree, — And is the man, whose cha
+She astured me over and over, that lord vsoburn’s entrance into my chamber, vas not in consequence of his having intended to take any improper Sreedoms, but of his Seeing a man let into my house, in a manner susheient to create suspicions. — She allowed, however, that he ought not by any means, to have adtedas he did. — "Yet, my dear lady Charlotte, " added this artful advocate, "only consider a little; — put yourself in my brother’s place Sora moment — consider how ardently he loves you — consider how rnuch reason he had to believe, that he was on the point of being your husband -- -- -- and then consider your own beauty. — It was irresistible. -- He could not help Snatching those endearments which were, perhaps, the more alarming to you, as you was, at that time, surprised and terrified to a great degree, — And is the man, whose cha